If violence affects your tenancy

 You can apply for your bond refund after you have vacated the premises.

 General obligations of tenants and residents apply.
-You will need to take all your goods with you, leave the place clean, in a similar condition to the start of the tenancy, reasonable fair wear and tear excepted, and return all keys.
+If you are the sole tenant, you will need to take all your goods with you, leave the place clean, in a similar condition to the start of the tenancy, reasonable fair wear and tear excepted, and return all keys.

 What if my lessor disputes?

-If the lessor/agent or provider believes that your Notice Ending Tenancy/Residency and supporting evidence does not comply with the requirements, they can dispute it.
-And they must tell you that they intend to apply to the tribunal to have the notice set aside and put in their application within seven days of receiving the NET or NER.
+If the lessor/agent or provider believes that your NET/NER and supporting evidence does not comply with the requirements, they can dispute it.
+They must tell you that they intend to apply to the tribunal to have the notice set aside and put in their application within seven days of receiving the NET/NER.

 The tribunal will consider whether the NET or NER and supporting evidence complies with requirements.
-The tribunal will not consider any issues about the domestic violence or whether you believe that you could no longer safely continue to occupy the premises.
+The tribunal will not consider any issues about the DFV or whether you believe that you could no longer safely continue to occupy the premises.

-You must engage a qualified tradesperson to change the lock and the tenant or resident must also give the lessor or provider a copy of the key for the changed lock.
+You must engage a qualified tradesperson to change the lock and the tenant or resident must also give the agent or lessor a copy of the new keys.